 In this article, I’ll try to give you some information and share my own experience of the first day I joined a cruise ship as a new hire.

-Before I applied for a cruise ship job (Suggested article: Working On A Cruise Ship: How To Apply For A Cruise Ship Job?), I had worked in a tour agency in my home country (Serbia).
+Before I applied for a cruise ship job, I had worked in a tour agency in my home country (Serbia).
 I wasn’t quite happy with the job as it was office-based and poorly paid, so I decided to switch for something more fun and dynamic.
 That’s how I applied for the position of Shore excursions staff onboard a cruise ship.

 I got a job soon after I applied.
 I passed both interviews and had the flight ticket booked by a cruise ship recruitment agency.
 I was supposed to join the cruise ship only one month after I got accepted.